d-rh/guest/README.md

-- Implement front end styled with Material UI
+* Encrypt the passwords
+  * hashing and matching implemented with bcrypt!

-- Make the UI aware that a user is currently authenticated
+* Make the UI aware that a user is currently authenticated
+  * Need to create a session with Session ID, userId, name
+  * express-session?
+Promise in POST /login? not sure

-- Allow a currently authenticated user to log themselves out
+* Allow a currently authenticated user to log themselves out

+* Use bootstrap styling to make shit pretty

-- Show list of other users that have logged in
+* Show list of other users that have logged in

-- Post to message board
+* Post to message board
-- Support annoymous messages
+* Support annoymous messages
-- Support messages for users that are logged in.
+* Support messages for users that are logged in.
-  - Messages for user that are logged in should show their information
+  * Messages for user that are logged in should show their information